kanagaraj0215/Portfolio/README.md

 # Data Science Portfolio

 ## About Me
 <p>Welcome to my data science portfolio!
-I am a recent data science graduate with over 16 years of extensive experience in data warehousing and engineering.
+I am a recent data science graduate with over 16 years of extensive experience in data engineering.
 My career has been dedicated to designing and managing data architecture, implementing ETL processes and business intelligence solutions, leading and developing backend APIs, overseeing database management, and ensuring data is clean, well-structured, and primed for analysis.
 With a deep proficiency in tools and technologies, I have consistently delivered scalable and robust data solutions.
 This strong technical background has laid a solid foundation for my transition into data science, where I now apply advanced analytical techniques to derive meaningful insights from complex datasets.</p>
 <p>My portfolio showcases projects where I have applied advanced statistical analysis, machine learning, and deep learning techniques to solve real-world problems.
 From predictive modeling and time series forecasting to natural language processing and classification systems, I strive to deliver impactful solutions that drive data-driven decision-making.
 I thrive in collaborative environments and am dedicated to continuous learning and professional growth.
 My goal is to leverage my data engineering background and data science skills to contribute to innovative projects and help organizations harness the full potential of their data.
 I am committed to staying at the forefront of the field and continuously improving my skills.</p>

 #### Technical Skills: Python, Java, SQL and NoSQL databases, Flink, Kafka, Airflow, Hadoop, OpenSearch, Data Warehousing, Business Intelligence, AWS